PAYLHORSE-Software/Jodot/README.md

     pos : Vector3 = get_global_position(as_node3d);
 }
 ```

+**Interoperability with GDScript and Signals is neglected.** It's possible to register 'extension class methods' and 'extension class signals' with the bindings provided and a little extra work, but it's not a supported feature.

 More will be added to the chopping block as opportunities to favor language idioms arise.